This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Using this ~ operator in 2 × 2 complex matrices is more compact than writing out the full 4 × 4 matrices, but it has a cost: the operator behaves differently with regard to the end complex operands than with intermediate matrix entries.
 With the end operands it just effects a conjugation; with a complex matrix entry a, the rule is ~a = a*~.

-In this notation, multiplication on the left by the quaternions is given by the relation (a, b) is:
+In this notation, multiplication on the left by the quaternion (a, b) is given by the relation:

 a b